 The creation and optimization of neural networks has been made simple with modern packages.
 Keras and Tensorflow were the two packages used in this study.
 This paper will not detail the inner workings of machine learning algorithms, as there are better sources to reference for more information on that subject.

-The input and output data were read into Python and split into a training and test dataset with an 80/20 split.
 Simple pre-processing methods were employed to prevent any errors – namely dropping any rows with NaN values.
-These NaN values appeared due to certain barge sizes failing to converge during the simulation.
-The number of rows dropped was 14, only 1.3% of the total data.
+These NaN values appeared due to certain barge sizes failing to converge within the default 800 iterations.
+The number of rows dropped was 178, about 15.7% of the total data.
+Of these, 163 occurred in the yaw category.
+It is possible that Equation 8 is a poor representation of the yaw response for certain wave conditions, although the high R-Squared speaks to the overall quality of the Gaussian equation.
+The input and output data were read into Python and split into a training and test dataset with an 80/20 split, supplying 766 datapoints for the model to train on and 192 for testing.

 The neural network itself consists of an input layer, multiple hidden layers, and an output layer, each having a set number of neurons.
+Between each layer, a dropout layer randomly sets the input units to 0 at a rate of 20% (Keras Team n.d.).
+Between the input layer and first hidden layer, a batch normalization layer scales the input values.
 The input and output layers are dictated by the data that will be passed through the model, while the hidden layers are more variable and can be adjusted to optimize the model.

-A parametric study was done to select the optimal architecture for the neural network and can be seen in Figure 2 and Figure 3.. epochs.
+A parametric study was done to select the optimal architecture for the neural network and can be seen in Figure 2 and Figure 3..
+The number of trainable parameters is defined by Equation 9, where n is the number of hidden layers and An is the number of neurons in each hidden layer.
+18 is added to the product because of the 18 output parameters that are used in the model.
+The parametric study consisted of 648 model architectures, each trained for 75 epochs.
 For each trained model, the R-Squared Score and Akaike Information Criteria (AIC) were evaluated.
 Figure 2 and Figure 3 summarize the results of the parametric study.
 Figure 2 also shows that there is a maximum obtainable model accuracy given the data preprocessing, as the R-Squared plateaus at around 0.71.